redis/redis/README.md

 you are basically one step away from the source code, so here we explain the Redis source code layout, what is in each file as a general idea, the most important functions and structures inside the Redis server and so forth.
-We keep all the discussion at an high level without digging into the details since this document would be huge otherwise, and our code base changes continuously, but a general idea should be a good starting point to understand more.
+We keep all the discussion at a high level without digging into the details since this document would be huge otherwise, and our code base changes continuously, but a general idea should be a good starting point to understand more.
 Moreover most of the code is heavily commented and easy